4 mins read

 Our Women’s Health Nutrition Score

 Here at Cronometer, we’re big supporters of the fact that women are not small men!
-Females require a unique set of macro and micronutrient targets in order to be their healthiest selves.
+Women require a unique set of macro and micronutrient targets in order to be their healthiest selves.
+This is where the Women’s Health Nutrition Score comes in handy!
+We break down and explore the benefits of this particular Nutrition Score below.

 What Is A Nutrition Score?